Port authorities

 An overview of the performance of WA's ports, and historical ports data, is available on the Ports Infographic page.

-Port Authorities are Government Trading Enterprises established under the Port Authorities Act 1999.
-They operate as commercial enterprises to facilitate trade within their respective ports, and report directly to the Minister for Transport.
+Port Authorities are Government Trading Enterprises established under the Port Authorities Act 1999 which operate as commercial enterprises.
+Port authorities facilitate trade within their respective ports, and report directly to the Minister for Ports.